Primum Non Nocere. First, do no Harm.

 Our suggestion?
 If you want to ward off premature ageing, increase collagen production, and encourage cellular turnover, why not select any one of the actives from the Naked Chemist skin shot range instead?
 Each one is designed to target specific conditions safely and effectively – without accelerating the ageing process or putting yourself at risk of cancer.

 If you’re feeling a bit apprehensive after reading this article, but still want to bite the bullet and go ahead and have the treatment anyway, you can read all about dermarolling in my article, “Dermapen: The Dangers of Incorrect Treatment Protocol“.
 This will arm you with all the basics of what you need to know; helping you make an educated decision about whether skin needling is for you, whilst ensuring you have the safest treatment possible.

-If after reading this, you are still committed to having the treatment, I would like to share the following with you.
-Dr Lance Setterfield, one of the leading authorities in skin needling, recently wrote to one of my customers as follows:
+If after reading this, you are still committed to having the treatment, we would like to share the following with you.
+Dr. Lance Setterfield, one of the leading authorities in skin needling, recently wrote to one of my customers as follows:

-Dr Fernandes (Environ) and I disagree on needle size, I recommends 0.5 mm, which in practice means you’re going not through, but to the dermal-epidermal junction, he recommends this being carried out every 28 days due to the inflammatory response which can result in hyperpigmentation and scarring if done at deeper levels and more frequent intervals, and combined with things like chemicals peels, it can create infection.
-Dr Fernandes feels that needle depth should be longer, this way inflammation is provoked and prolonged to get best results, it is difficult to then blame doctors and practitioners who are following his protocol when things go wrong.
+Dr. Fernandes (Environ) and I disagree on needle size, I recommend 0.5 mm, which in practice means you’re going not through, but to the dermal-epidermal junction, he recommends this being carried out every 28 days due to the inflammatory response which can result in hyperpigmentation and scarring if done at deeper levels and more frequent intervals, and combined with things like chemicals peels, it can create an infection.
+Dr. Fernandes feels that needle depth should be longer, this way inflammation is provoked and prolonged to get the best results, it is difficult to then blame doctors and practitioners who are following his protocol when things go wrong.